 In his book, Lewis writes about the lives and professional careers of two record-breaking football players, Michael Oher and Lawrence Taylor of the New York Giants.
 Lewis’ book gained more recognition after the release of the film.

-Although it may be hard to believe, the actor who played Michael Oher had never actually acted before.
+Although it may be hard for some people to believe, the actor who played Michael Oher in the movie had never actually acted before.

 Aaron was working as a security guard at the time, and decided to go on a whim and audition for the role of Michael.
 Instead of an acting résumé, Oher handed director John Lee Hancock his business card.
 He was in complete shock when he heard that he had actually landed the role.